QuarkNerd/blog/shogarth/_posts/2015-10-27-destroying-monoliths-at-dddnorth.md

 Macs' talk aimed to introduce React to .NET developers, most likely for use within the client-side of their ASP.NET applications.
 Macs justified this by looking into ASP's long history and seeing an increasing demand for rich, interactive client-side functionality, with fast load times.
 Admittedly, a trend not unique to .NET.
 Macs provided a comprehensive introduction to React, which you can do because its functionality is so incredibly specific.
 From creating and rendering a React component, he introduced the scary-looking-but-totally-not-scary JSX, looked at React component properties and internal state.
 What most impressed me was Macs' demonstration of how fast React can be, by rendering thousands of numbers (and applying CSS styles) on-screen and changing them at customisable intervals.

-Because Microsoft, Macs showed how well React works in Visual Studio.
+Macs showed how well React works in Visual Studio.
 It's nice!
 I enjoyed learning about [ReactJS.NET](http://reactjs.net/) - a tool for server-side JSX compilation in ASP.NET MVC, so that applications can benefit from server-side rendering.
 Hooray SEO!
 Finally, TypeScript 1.6 supports JSX.
 Macs showed that React and TypeScript in Visual Studio is a pleasant setup.
 A great talk to end the day.

 ## Summary